o0cynix0o/SABnzbPPS/README.md

 ## Notes

-Simply extract the project ZIP, download the required executables, and place them in the **App** folder.
-No additional setup is required for the folder structure.
+Simply extract the latest release, no additional setup is required for the folder structure.
 To reencode a single file, simply drag and drop the file onto the corresponding `.bat` file.

 ## Help